 It's why I chose to become a counsellor myself; to offer others what was given to me.

-If you're Disabled or Neurodivergent, I would welcome having an open conversation with you to discuss adjustments we can put in place to make sure you feel supported.
-This could mean factoring in short breaks within our session, ensuring that subtitles are provided or turning off our cameras.
 It's really important to me that you feel able to share what you feel you might need.
 This can absolutely be an ongoing conversation we have, as what you need might change over the course of our time together.

 I am unable to offer urgent crisis support.
 If you feel that you need emergency support or are in a crisis right now, here are some phone lines you can contact for instant support.